tgeijten/zml/README.md

 | Easy to edit        | -   | +    | ++   | ++   | +    | **++** |
 | Simple to parse     | -   | +    | +/-  | --   | +    | **++** |
 | Include other files | --  | --   | --   | --   | --   | **++** |

+### Performance
+*If everything is a string, doesn't that make everything really slow?*

+No, it really doesn't.
+Casting from string to numbers or anything else is really fast these days.
+Plus, this approach allows the implementation to simply keep all the data in a single block of memory, which makes it super cache-friendly.